 DublinTown is a Business Improvement District in Dublin City Centre.
 BIDs improve the trading performance within specific geographic locations by improving the commercial environment and proactively marketing the district.

 Legislation for Dublin City BID, the first BID in Ireland, was passed in 2006.
 The proposed plan for the area was endorsed in November 2007 and operations began in March 2008.
-The BID operates under a 5 year mandate to develop and promote the economic advancement of Dublin city centre and was renewed for another 5 year term in 2012 (by a margin of 1063 for versus 511 against).
-The current BID term is from 1st January 2013 to 31st December 2017.
+The BID operates under a 5 year mandate to develop and promote the economic advancement of Dublin city centre and was renewed for another 5 year term in 2022.
 Our goal is to position Dublin city centre as the location of choice for shopping, leisure and business.
 Dublin City BID works on behalf of the 2,500 businesses in the area to create an attractive, welcoming, vibrant and economic successful space for Dublin city.

 Yes, DublinTown encourage all members to submit ideas, proposals or changes that they would like to see in this business improvement district.
 For further information please contact the team on 01-6334680 or email us at email@example.com